Quick Ethiopian Flatbread (Injera)

 Directions

-- In large, non-reactive bowl, whisk together flours and baking soda.
-Add 1 cup of club soda and whisk until smooth.
+- In large bowl, whisk together flours and instant yeast.
+Add water and and buttermilk, and whisk until smooth.

-- Heat large, non-stick skillet or griddle over medium heat.
+- Heat large skillet over medium heat.
 Lightly grease with oil or cooking spray.

-- Working from outside in, pour about 1/2 cup batter in spiral pattern to create large, thin circle.
+- Working from outside in, pour about 1 cup batter in spiral pattern to create large, thin circle.
+Tilt the skillet to spread the batter evenly.
 Cook until bubbles in center burst and edges begin to dry, then cover skillet and steam for another minute.
-Remove cover and use large spatula to transfer to plate.
+Remove cover and use fishtail spatula to remove and transfer to plate.
 Do not flip.